com-480-data-visualization/OutOfTouch/README.md

     </tr>
   </table>

   The size of this dataset was initially 10Gb, restraining our storage capacities.
-Therefore, we decide to load every 10th row, but still represent an equivalent data distribution as the original dataset, shrkinging the dataset to 1Gb.
-In order to compare the statistics with the taxi dataset, based on the geolocations, 5 new fields are computed and added as part of the final dataset: start/end zone and borough and distance travelled.
-The dataset contains very little NaN and duplicate values.
+Therefore, we decided to load every 10th row, but still represent an equivalent data distribution as the original dataset, shrinking the dataset to 1Gb.
+To compare the statistics with the taxi dataset, based on the geolocations, 5 new fields are computed and added as part of the final dataset: start/end zone, borough, and distance traveled.
 Moreover, the original dataset contained different formats to store the data.
 So, we processed the data to be represented in one format.

 - **Bike Accidents**: [Crashes From NYC](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data)